 The Fertility Center of Las Vegas

-After presenting these findings in Stockholm, Dr. Shapiro was told “Many people have been working on this problem for a long time.
+After presenting these findings in Stockholm, Dr. Shapiro was told, “Many people have been working on this problem for a long time.
 You broke it wide open.
 Congratulations.”
-IVF pioneer Jacques Cohen, Editor-in-Chief of the Journal Reproductive Biomedicine Online, referred to our two research studies as “two of the most important trials in the past 10 years”.

-The doctors and staff at The Fertility Center of Las Vegas are committed to continuous research in infertility and reproductive endocrinology, furthering the science of the treatment of infertility.
+The doctors and staff at our Las Vegas fertility clinic are committed to continuous research in infertility and reproductive endocrinology.
+Their goal is to improve fertility treatment for hopeful parents everywhere.

 Success Rates